NLNOG/bgpfilterguide/guides/graceful_shutdown.md

 ## FRR (vtysh)

-Will enable on global level
 ```
 router bgp <own_ASN>
-  bgp graceful-restart
+  bgp graceful-shutdown
 ```
+This will enable sending of the graceful shutdown community on all prefixes to all peers.

 ## Junos